scikit-beam/scikit-beam/doc/development/testguide.rst

    function argument to test that warnings are triggered.
 This method has been found to be problematic in at least one case (`pull request 1174
    <https://github.com/scikit-beam/scikit-beam/pull/1174#issuecomment-20249309>`_)
-   so the `scikit-beam.tests.helper.catch_warnings` context manager is preferred.
+   so the :func:`scikit-beam.tests.helper.catch_warnings` context manager is preferred.

 Testing configuration parameters